1 Bg 9-1972: The Most Confidential Knowledge

 > Lord or is always thinking and planning how to serve the

-> and in the future his going back home, back to Godhead, is
+> and in the future.
+His going home, back to Godhead, is

 > guaranteed.
 He is above all materialistic criticism, just